jheddings/notional/docs/index.md

 If you are stuck, the best place to start is the [Discussion](https://github.com/jheddings/notional/discussions) area.
-Use this also as a resource for asking questoins or providing general suggestions.
+Use this also as a resource for asking questions or providing suggestions.

 ### Known Issues ###